 The menu reflects British produce as it’s shaped by the seasons: “We’re really fortunate to have defined and different spring, summer, autumn and winter months which means we’ve got the opportunity to evolve our menus to suit your mood through the year.
 In the summertime we love salads and strawberries but in the winter we want to sit in front of a log fire and eat a beef stew.
 That’s great.
 It gives us the chance to keep things moving.”

 This is part of Kerridge’s hospitality heart and soul, for you to feel like you want to come back.

-In a city where there are hundreds of options and different cuisines, and always a restaurant opening offering something new to try, it might seem intimidating, but he’s unflustered: “I know what and how I like to cook.
+In a city where there are hundreds of options and different cuisines, he’s unflustered: “I know what and how I like to cook.
 I hope that ticks the box for most people when they eat out.
 New, dynamic, fashionable restaurants are amazing but you might only eat in them once.
 I want to establish the kind of place where people come and eat once a week.”
 Because you, the guest, are Kerridge’s raison d’être.
 Not the alchemy of ingredients, plaudits from critics, or the need for status.
 It’s hospitality through and through.